Tomanta/pyDoomMap/README.md

 # pyDoomMap

+## Description

-Utility to view Doom maps
+This is a utility to view Doom maps.
+You must provide your own .WAD file.